MasterJunaid/personal-website/README.md

   - Resume | About me
 - About Me
   - Display picture (optional)
-  - About myself, my Interests, Goals and Hobbies
+  - About myself, my Hobbies, Goals and Hobbies
   - Things I'm good at (Skills)
   - Resume button
 - Recent Projects (using GitHub API) (optional)